 There are many complex challenges that we as a University recognise you may be facing which may be different from other students.
 Commencing a course at University is both an exciting and stimulating experience, but can also be a time of anxiety and confusion.
 We can offer ongoing support and impartial advice, and can signpost you to other University and external support services in order to meet your needs during this time.

-Email email@example.com to arrange an initial chat about what we do and how we can work together if you feel that would be useful.
+Email email@example.com or book an appoitment with a Student Inclusion Advisor to arrange an initial chat about what we do and how we can work together if you feel that would be useful.

 Access to our Careers and Employability network.
 Our advisors can help you with everything from CV building and interview training, to getting work experience and temporary jobs from our recruitment and employment agency, Unitemps.